RBC1B/ROMS/README.md

 Edifice is a web based volunteer and project management tool used by the RBC.

+As of 7/6/2014, the development of Edifice has stopped.

 See the [Wiki](https://github.com/RBC1B/ROMS/wiki) for more information.